iExecBlockchainComputing/documentation-tools/documentation/tools/dataprotector/methods/protectdata.md

 # protectData

-Method to secure and protect any type of data.
+The iExec tool suite supports deployment of applications where the user of the application has complete and total control over access to their data.
+This ensures privacy and security when invoking these applications.
+Through use of the protectData API, a user may secure any type of data.
+Data may be secured using either promise or observable methods.

 {% hint style="info" %}

-`protectData` process the data on the client side to extract the data schema before encryption.
+The `protectData` method allows processing all data on the client side, including extracting the data schema prior to encryption.

-Currently these types are detected:
+The following data types are automatically detected:

 - Scalars
   - `boolean`